What is the Enterprise Financing Scheme (EFS)

 SME Working Capital Loan

-The maximum repayment period is 5 years and there are close to 14 banks and financial institutions participating.
-Interest rate and credit criteria differs for each financier.
+The maximum repayment period is 5 years and there up to 17 banks and participating financial institutions participating.
+Interest rate and credit criteria differs for each financier and are subject to respective participating financial institutions’ credit risk assessment.

 SME Fixed Assets Loan